leafo/lapis/docs/input_validation.md

   },
   {
     name = "label",
-    description = "A prefix to be used in place of the field name when generating an error message" },
+    description = "A prefix to be used in place of the field name when generating an error message.
+If `false` is provided, then the error will not be prefixed by the field name."
+  },
   {
     name = "as",